Training Module

 Auditing AI Risk & Impact Management

-Evaluate harm, impact & risk reasoning, intended use alignment, and decision traceability in ISO/IEC 42001
+Evaluate harm, impact and risk reasoning, intended use alignment, and decision traceability in ISO/IEC 42001

 In ISO/IEC 42001 audits, weak AI risk and impact management rarely fails because an organisation used the wrong framework.
 It fails because the organisation cannot show a coherent line from intended use and stakeholders to impact reasoning, risk decisions, and documented acceptance of trade-offs.
 This creates false assurance: the system looks controlled on paper, while key harms, misuses, and operational realities remain unaddressed.